Urav-Advanced-Learning-Systems-Pvt-Ltd/Study-Buddy-Engineering-Hackathon-2024/RULES.md

 * This is a solo hackathon.
 You can brainstorm with friends, but submission must be by an individual.

-* The hackathon is for a 12 hour period and will start at **TBA** and end at **TBA**.
-You can prepare for the hackathon within this time by going through the resources.
-The actual use of the app should be in 4 hours within this period.
-A minimum 1000 participants have to take part in the hackathon at each center.
+* The hackathon is for a 6 hour period and will start at **10 am** and end at **4 pm**.
+You can prepare for the hackathon before this time by going through the resources.
+The actual use of the app should be within this period.
+A minimum 1000 participants have to take part in the hackathon at each cohort.

 * There are *5* tracks of the hackathon, and you must submit a project that is in one of these tracks.